All New Battle Pass Rewards for Valorant Episode 6, Act 1

 Here’s a look at examples of each skin line, in the same order as listed above:

-Here’s a full overview of everything you can get in the Valorant Episode 6, Act 1 battle pass:
+Here’s a full overview of all reweards and everything you can get in the Valorant Episode 6, Act 1 battle pass:

+If you’re curious to see some of the battle pass skins in action, we actually have a gameplay montage featuring them being played on Lotus:

 Battle Pass Sprays, Cards, & Gun Buddies